 IV Sedation & General Anesthesia

 Some restorative dental services may take quite a while or seem scary from the patient’s perspective.
-In other cases, younger patients and patients with special needs may have trouble sitting still and holding their mouths open for long periods of time, which can pose a risk for both them and our team.
+In other cases, patients with special needs may have trouble sitting still and holding their mouths open for long periods of time, which can pose a risk for both them and our team.
 Sedation services like IV sedation and general anesthesia may be the best choices in these situations because IV sedation puts patients into a deep state of relaxation, while general anesthesia renders patients completely unconscious and unable to move.
-Our team will work with you to determine if or when IV sedation or general anesthesia will be the best choice for you or your child.Contact Us
+Our team will work with you to determine if or when IV sedation or general anesthesia will be the best choice for you.Contact Us

 Your Anesthesiologist, Dr. Lily Hu